altanoncul/altanoncul/README.md

-i'm altan, i'm an economics student in the netherlands, founder of **kanal** istanbul fan club
+i'm altan, i'm an economics graduate currently living in the netherlands, founder of #KANALGANG